tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

     Class hierarchy of the :mod:`scan.entities.setup <evedata.scan.entities.setup>` module, closely resembling the schema of the SCML file.
-Differing from the SCML schema definition, an additional class :class:`Setup <evedata.scan.entities.setup.Scan>` is introduced here containing objects of the subclasses "Detector, "Motor", and "Device" of "AbstractDevice".
+Differing from the SCML schema definition, an additional class :class:`Setup <evedata.scan.entities.setup.Setup>` is introduced here containing objects of the subclasses "Detector, "Motor", and "Device" of "AbstractDevice".
 The SCML schema contains these three at the same level as "Scan" and "Plugins".

 .. admonition:: Points to discuss further (without claiming to be complete)